-e three For the year

-ded December

-rch 31, 31,

-2019 2018 2018

-(una udited) (audited)

-Non-interest financing revenues (expenses) with respect to non-trading

-purposes

-1. From activity in derivative instruments (2)

-Non-effective element of hedging ratios (1) (2) 1

-Net revenues (expenses) with respect to ALM derivative instruments (2) (388) 294 1,413

-Total from activity in derivative instruments (388) 292 1,414

-2. From investment in debentures

-Gain from sale of debentures available for sale (3) 9 5 8

-Total from investment in debentures 9 5 8

-3. Exchange rate differences, net 397 (248) (1,081)

-4. Gains from investment in shares

-Gains from sale of shares not held for trading 1 1 10

-Provision for impairment of shares not held for trading (1) (1) -

-Dividends from shares not held for trading 16 6 7

-Total from investment in shares 16 6 17

-5. Net gains with respect to loans sold - -

-Total non-interest financing revenues with respect to non-trading purposes 34 55 358

-Non-interest financing revenues (expenses) with respect to trading operations (4)

-Net revenues with respect to other derivative instruments Realized gains (losses) from adjustment to fair value of debentures held for 20 38 88

-trading, net 2 (1)

-Unrealized gains (losses) from adjustment to fair value of debentures held for

-trading, net 1 (3)

-Total from trading operations (5) 23 35 87

-Details of non-interest financing revenues (expenses) with respect to

-trading operations, by risk exposure

-Interest exposure - -

-Foreign currency exposure 22 33 81

-Exposure to shares 1 2 6

-Exposure to commodities and others - -

-Total 23 35 87
+Non-interest financing revenues (expanses) with respect to non- months For the three months ended March 31, 2018 (unaudited) For the year ended December 31, 2018 (audited) Non-interest financing revenues (expenses) with respect to non-trading purposes 1.
+From activity in derivative instruments Non-effective element of hedging ratios (1) (2) 1 Net revenues (expenses) with respect to ALM derivative instruments (2) (388) 294 1,413 Total from activity in derivative instruments (388) 292 1,414 2.
+From investment in debentures , Gain from sale of debentures available for sale (3) 9 5 8 Total from investment in debentures 9 5 8 3.
+Exchange rate differences, net 397 (248) (1,081) 4.
+Gains from investment in shares , , Gains from sale of shares not held for trading 1 1 10 Provision for impairment of shares not held for trading (1) (1) Dividends from shares not held for trading 16 6 7 Total from investment in shares 16 6 17 5.
+Net gains with respect to loans sold Total non-interest financing revenues with respect to non-trading purposes 34 55 358 Non-interest financing revenues (expenses) with respect to trading operations (4) Net revenues with respect to other derivative instruments Realized gains (losses) from adjustment to fair value of debentures held 20 38 88 for trading, net Unrealized gains (losses) from adjustment to fair value of debentures 2 (1) held for trading, net 1 (3) Total from trading operations (5) 23 35 87 Details of non-interest financing revenues (expenses) with respect to trading operations, by risk exposure Interest exposure - - Foreign currency exposure 22 33 81 Exposure to shares 1 2 6 Exposure to commodities and others Total 23 35 87